hazgal/FancyCypher/README.md

 __Guide for other OS users__

-Install GNU/Linux, don't allow yourself in the hands of Corporate overlords!
+Install GNU/Linux, don't allow yourself in the hands of Corporate overlords! :D

-But some tips that still might help
+But if you insist on maintaining your sanity and personal life, here are few tips that still might help you get this running:

 __Options for Mac users:__

-1. Running GNU/Linux Virtual Machine and following the steps described above.
+1. Running GNU/Linux Virtual Machine and following the steps described above _OR..._
 2. Installing _mpv_ and _lolcat_ thru Homebrew by running _brew install mpv lolcat openjdk_
-3. Change filepaths for .mp3 files and running the script.
+3. Change filepaths for .mp3 files
+4. Making the _.sh_ file executable by running (in your terminal) _chmod +x FancyCypher.sh_
+5. Build your Main.java with _javac Main.java_ and then running _./Fancycypher.sh_

 According to ChatGPT, this slightly reconfigured script might work better under MacOS:
  ```